EMDR Therapy

 I became EMDR-trained to offer a specialized, “whole person” approach to help my clients address persistent, painful effects of trauma.
 I then obtained the advanced optional credential of EMDR certification.

-I have also completed specialized EMDR trainings in the following:
+I have also completed these specialized EMDR trainings:

 - Integrating EMDR with play-based and expressive therapies, to support clients who connect with a more creative approach.